Dual Diagnosis Treatment in Georgia

 Mental health disorders and addiction often go hand in hand, which is why it’s critical that rehab centers offer dual diagnosis treatment programs.
 At Mount Sinai Wellness Center, we have several programs that help patients address behavioral health problems.
 These issues are often a driving factor in addiction, and taking the time to identify and manage them helps patients reduce the risk of relapse.

 Addition can affect people from all walks of life.
-Call (800) 353-4673 today to speak with a compassionate treatment specialist.
+Call (800) 353-4673 today to speak with a compassionate treatment specialist about our dual diagnosis program in Georgia.

 Cognitive Behavioral Therapy